- Published on

 - Transferring over the

-pdffile to attacker system, The tester was able to read the following email.
+pdffile to attacker system, I was able to read the following email.

 Internal Memo